rockymiss/flipthebird/README.md

 - Love Maths walk-through on Code Insitute.
 - [W3schools](https://www.w3schools.com/)
 - I used [Stackoverflow](https://stackoverflow.com/questions/20618355/how-to-write-a-countdown-timer-in-javascript) but in particular for the timer.
 - [Developed By Ed Flip Game](https://www.youtube.com/watch?v=-tlb4tv4mC4) for structure and walkthrough of the game.
 I used this code for the appending of the card images, shuffle and matching of cards.
 I changed the code to suit this game as it was three games in one.
 I struggled initially with Javascript and this walkthrough video really helped me get a better understanding of it.
 Particularily manipulating the DOM.
-I also liked the way he created a function for the data.
+I also liked the way he created functions for the data.
 I mostly kept his transform styles of the cards flipping.
 I tried it a few other ways but I really liked this style and it worked well with my theme.
 - [Udemy- The Complete 2022 Web Development Bootcamp](https://www.udemy.com)